Olm - Meet the Baby Dragons

 Did you know?

-In the USA, Dr Sessions, among other things, researches the closest olms’ relative, i.e. a urodele amphibian from the genus Necturus.
-Necturi live in the surface waters of the eastern coast of North America.
-Ancestors and relatives of the olm hereabouts were also surface-dwelling animals.
-They died out during the ice age period.
+In the USA, Dr Sessions researches, among other, the closest olms’ relative, i.e. a urodele amphibian from the genus Necturus.
+Necturi live in the surface waters of the Eastern coast of North America.
+Ancestors and relatives of our olm were also surface-dwelling animals.
+They died out during the ice age.

-Discovery Channel visited Postojna Cave to produce a feature about the one-of-a-kind event that is taking place in Postojna Cave.
+Discovery Channel visited Postojna Cave to produce a feature about this one-of-a-kind event taking place in Postojna Cave.

 The precious eggs have received extensive coverage by a number of media outlets across the globe.
-But the mystery remains hidden in the darkness, recorded only by means of an infrared camera.
+But no other camera is allowed near the eggs, except the infrared cameras recording their development in complete darkness.

 We regularly check the water levels of the subterranean River Pivka, the olms' natural habitat.
 The river has risen.
-High water levels put olms in danger as the water may take olms outside of the cave, where most of them die.
+High water levels put olms in danger as the water may flush them onto the surface, where most of them die.